 It’s not about pitching the auction, it’s more about finding the need for security, transparency or speed.
 You can do this by asking questions such as “why are you moving?” and “are there any timescales involved that need to be adhered to?”.
 Establish if the vendor meets any of the 3 needs and use that as a basis for the pitch.

 For example, if a vendor has had a private treaty sale fall through due to a property having structural issues, they would require transparency and security.
-You would use a statement such as, “from what you’ve said, it sounds like you would benefit from the security offered by the Modern Method of Auction.
-Auction offers a 95% success rate as the buyer pays a non-refundable reservation fee to secure the sale.
+You would use a statement such as, “from what you’ve said, it sounds like you would benefit from the security offered by the Modern Method of Auction. iamsold has a 95% success rate as the buyer pays a non-refundable reservation fee to secure the sale.
 The auction pack provides transparency and gives potential buyers all the information they need to make an informed decision on bidding.”

 What should I discuss if a potential buyer asks about the fee on a viewing?